realmocaccino/jauntyslider/README.md

 </ul>
 ```

 And there you go!
-The Jauntyslider is up and running in your list.<br>
+The Jauntyslider is up and running in your list.

-You can also set parameters to customize the slider.<br>
+You can also set parameters to customize the slider.
+For instance, you can make the slider move faster like this:
-If you want the slider to move faster, for instance, you can do like the example below:

 ```html
 <ul data-jauntyslider="speed:fast;">